 The purpose of this section is to ensure that compliance with this chapter does not deprive an owner of reasonable use of land.
 To avoid such instances, the requirements of this chapter may be reduced.
 The decision-making authority may impose such conditions as are deemed necessary to limit any adverse impacts that may result from granting relief.
+The burden shall be on the applicant to demonstrate that the standards of this chapter, including Table 32-2, "Required Width of WRA," will deny the applicant "reasonable use" of his/her property.

 - A. The right to obtain a hardship allowance is based on the existence of a lot of record recorded with the County Assessor's Office on, or before, January 1, 2006.
 The lot of record may have been, subsequent to that date, modified from its original platted configuration but must meet the minimum lot size and dimensional standards of the base zone. - B. For lots described in 32.110(A) that are located completely or partially inside the WRA, development is permitted, consistent with this section.
-The Maximum Disturbed Area (MDA) of the WRA shall be determined on a per lot basis and shall be: - a.
-5,000 square feet; or, - b.
-A maximum of 30% of the total area of the WRA; whichever is greater, and consistent with 32.110(C) below.
+The a.
+5,000 square feet of the WRA; or b.
+30% of the total area of the WRA.